AnshumanJ28/AlphaZ0/README.md

 | pygame | 2.6+ | UI rendering |
 | torch | 2.0+ | Neural network, GPU acceleration |
 | numpy | 1.24+ | Board encoding, MCTS policy arrays |

+The web UI (`FE.html`) has no Python dependencies — it runs entirely in the browser via CDN-hosted chess.js and chessboard.js.

 GPU is optional but recommended for training.
 The bot runs fine on CPU for playing.